datawire/datawire-common/docs/source/architecture.rst

 ========

-Datawire enables you to build a fully distributed microservices architecture.
+Datawire enables you to build a fully distributed microservices architecture using asynchronous messaging.
 What does this mean?

    **Messages can (but do not have to) flow asynchronously from any entity on the network directly to any other entity on the